Hey-Salad/nutritionists-copilot-dashboard/README.md

 # Nutritionists Copilot Dashboard - Google Cloud Gemini Hackathon
 Authored by **Peter Machonan** for **HeySalad** on 10th Nov 2024

 Welcome to the **Nutritionists Copilot Dashboard**!
 This project is an open-source dashboard tailored specifically for nutritionists.
+It leverages advanced AI technology, including
+-  **Large Language Models (LLMs)**
+-   **Retrieval-Augmented Generation (RAGs)**

-It leverages advanced AI technology, including **Large Language Models (LLMs)** and **Retrieval-Augmented Generation (RAGs)**, to support nutrition professionals in delivering personalized dietary recommendations, managing client information, and generating insights.
+to support nutrition professionals in delivering personalized dietary recommendations, managing client information, and generating insights.

 We welcome contributions from developers, nutritionists, and anyone interested in improving this tool.